-Rowan Public Library West Branch will open Tuesday - Salisbury Post
+Rowan Public Library West Branch will open Tuesday in Cleveland - Salisbury Post

 “Nothing makes me happier than when one of our customers gets excited because they were able to find out a new piece of information or learn something new,” Maloney said.

 Maloney graduated with a master’s in library science in 2019 from the University of North Carolina Greensboro.
-She was born and raised in the Carolinas and says she’s excited to be back in the great state of North Carolina.
+She was born and raised in the Carolinas and says she’s excited to be back in North Carolina.
 Maloney became a librarian because she wanted to combine her love of reading and desire to learn.

+RPL West’s shelving and furnishings, including meeting room chairs and tables, will be installed later this year.
+Many of these items are experiencing longer than normal lead times due to the pandemic.
+In the meantime, the branch is outfitted with extra shelving and furniture from other branches.
+When the new shelving arrives, it will allow the physical collection to almost double in size.

+“All the branches have pitched in to make this soft opening possible,” said Brooke Taylor, branch operations manager.
+“At the ribbon-cutting ceremony, we’ll have a display showing what RPL West will look like after all its specialty items are installed.
+In the meantime, we hope patrons will enjoy the cozy atmosphere of this unique branch.”

 From Batmobiles to BattleBots, Ted Walters has helped build it all